cyxigo/wi/README.md

 xmake
 ```

-For max speed and performance, it is better to use **GNU99** compatible compiler, since Wi uses many **GNU** extensions for performance tweaks. <br>
-Wi has zero dependencies but it would be nice to have `readline` library if you're building Wi on Linux (Wi uses it for better REPL). <br>
+For max speed and performance, it is better to use **GNU99** compatible compiler, since Wi uses many **GNU** extensions for performance tweaks.
+Wi has zero dependencies but it would be nice to have `readline` library if you're building Wi on Linux (Wi uses it for better REPL).

 This produces Wi shared library + Wi executable.
 ### WASM
 Requires [`emcc`](https://emscripten.org/docs/getting_started/downloads.html).
 Then: